nakajima/rack-flash/README.md

 # Sinatra Flash

 Simple flash hash implementation for Sinatra.
+My implementation has slightly different behavior than Rails in that it doesn't delete entries until they used.
+I think it's pretty rad, but I'm happy to hear thoughts to the contrary.

 ## Usage